enthought/mayavi/docs/source/mayavi/auto/examples.rst

          evolution of a superquadric (http://en.w
          ikipedia.org/wiki/Superquadrics), which
          are ellipsoidal surfaces parametrised by
-         two parameters,lpha and eta.
+         two parameters,alpha and beta.
 The
          equations that are used to determine the superquadric are (in spherical-polar
          coordinates):